alters-mit/clatter/README.md

 - Highly performant.
 Clatter uses efficient memory management and multithreaded processes to generate audio.
 - An intuitive, flexible API.

-## You can use Clatter as:

-1. A component within [ThreeDWorld (TDW)](https://github.com/threedworld-mit/tdw), a research simulation platform.
-This is the original purpose of Clatter, but it can easily be used outside of TDW. **If you are a TDW user, you only need to read the TDW/Clatter documentation here TODO ADD LINK.**
-2. A C# library: `Clatter.Core.dll`.
-The Clatter library can output raw wav data of physics-driven audio sounds or save the data as a .wav file.
-3. A Unity plugin: `Clatter.Core.dll` plus `Clatter.Unity.dll`.
-The `Clatter.Unity.dll` library includes helpful scripts that automatically listen for collision events and generate and play audio.
-4. A command-line executable.

-## Installation

-**TODO**

 ## Roadmap

 Pre-alpha to-dos: